TIBCOSoftware/snappydata/docs/howto.md

 Once you create a jar for SnappyData job, use `bin/snappy-job.sh` to submit the job to SnappyData cluster and run the job.

-For example, to run the job implemented in [CreatePartitionedRowTable.scala](https://github.com/SnappyDataInc/snappydata/blob/SNAP-1090/examples/src/main/scala/org/apache/spark/examples/snappydata/CreatePartitionedRowTable.scala) you may use the following command.
-Here quickstart.jar is the jar in which this program is bundled along with the product distribution.
+For example, to run the job implemented in [CreatePartitionedRowTable.scala](https://github.com/SnappyDataInc/snappydata/blob/SNAP-1090/examples/src/main/scala/org/apache/spark/examples/snappydata/CreatePartitionedRowTable.scala) you can use the following command.
+Here **quickstart.jar** is the jar in which this program is bundled along with the product distribution.
+For example: The command submits the job and runs it as:

 ```
  # first cd to your SnappyData product dir